ImanBarjane/employee-attrition-analysis/HR Analysis.md

 ![output_52_0](https://github.com/ImanBrjn/python_Salifort_Motors/assets/140934258/e742a8b4-d9ed-4ac4-881d-ecb383921741)

+The scatter plot above reveals several important patterns:

+1. **Overworked Employees with Low Satisfaction**
-The scatterplot above shows that there was a sizeable group of employees who worked around 240–315 hours per month.
-315 hours per month is over 75 hours per week for a whole year.
-It's likely this is related to their satisfaction levels being close to zero.
+   There is a sizeable group of employees who worked around **240–315 hours per month**.

-The plot also shows another group of people who left, those who had more normal working hours.
-Even so, their satisfaction was only around 0.4.
-It's difficult to speculate about why they might have left.
-It's possible they felt pressured to work more, considering so many of their peers worked more.
-And that pressure could have lowered their satisfaction levels.

-Finally, there is a group who worked around 210–280 hours per month, and they had satisfaction levels ranging around 0.7–0.9.

-The strange shape of the distributions is indicative of data manipulation or synthetic data.

-For the next visualization, it might be interesting to visualize satisfaction levels by tenure.
+   > _315 hours per month_ translates to **over 75 hours per week**, sustained across a full year.
+   It's not surprising that many employees in this group had **satisfaction levels close to zero**—a clear indicator of burnout or overwork.

+2. **Moderate Hours, Moderate Dissatisfaction**
+   Another group of employees who left worked **more typical hours** but still had relatively **low satisfaction (~0.4)**.
+   While it's harder to pinpoint the exact reason, it's possible that they felt **pressured** to work more, especially if surrounded by peers with significantly higher workloads.
+This perceived pressure may have contributed to their dissatisfaction and eventual departure.

+3. **High Satisfaction Amongst Reasonably Worked Employees**
+   A third group of employees worked **210–280 hours per month** and reported **higher satisfaction levels (~0.7–0.9)**.
+This suggests that maintaining a healthy workload is positively associated with job satisfaction.

+4. **Odd Distribution Patterns**
+   The strange shapes and sharp boundaries observed in the data may indicate **synthetic data generation** or possible **data manipulation**.
+This is something to keep in mind when interpreting results.

+###  Visualizing Satisfaction by Tenure

+As a next step, it would be insightful to explore how **satisfaction levels change with tenure**—i.e., the number of years an employee has been at the company.

+This can help answer questions like:

+- Do longer-serving employees tend to be more or less satisfied?
+- Is there a specific point in time (e.g., year 3 or year 5) when satisfaction dips?

 ```python